-YVC is currently undergoing a Targeted Review of the Special Education Plan by the California Department of Education.
-YVC is in year 2 of the review for Elements 3b & 3C, CAASPP testing participation and achievement.
-During the latest administration of the CAASPP test in English Language arts and Mathematics, students with disabilities had participation rates of 81.94% (ELA) and 82.58% (Math), well below the state target of 95%.
-As a sub-group, students with disabilities' status for achievement in English Language arts declined to 83.1 points below standard.
-In Mathematics, students with disabilities scored 104.6 points below standard.
-YVC is in year 1 of a review for Elements 14a and 14b, Post-School Outcomes-Higher Education and Post-school Outcomes-Higher Education and Competitively Employed.
-A select committee of both general education and special education personnel worked with the El Dorado County SEPLA to perform a root cause analysis to identify ways in which YVC can work to improve outcomes for students with disabilities.
+YVCS is currently undergoing a Targeted Review of the Special Education Plan by the California Department of Education.
+YVCS is in year 3 of the review for Elements 3b & 3C, CAASPP testing participation and achievement.
+During the latest administration of the CAASPP test in English Language Arts and Mathematics, students with disabilities had participation rates of 90% for both ELA and Math, well below the state target of 95%.
+As a sub-group, students with "disabilities status" for achievement in English Language Arts declined to 96.4 points below standard.
+In Mathematics, students with disabilities scored 143.8. points below standard.
+YVCS is in year 2 of a review for Elements 14a and 14b, Post-School Outcomes-Higher Education and Post-school Outcomes-Higher Education and Competitively Employed.
+A select committee of both general education and special education personnel worked with the El Dorado County SEPLA to perform a root cause analysis to identify ways in which YVCS can work to improve outcomes for students with disabilities.
 Once the root cause analysis was performed, a plan of action to address each element was submitted to and approved by the California Department of Education.
-YVC will take the following actions to improve outcomes for students with disabilities:
+YVCS has taken and continues to improve the following actions to increase positive outcomes for students with disabilities:

-- 1) HSTs and case managers will work with families to ensure that proper accommodations are provided in each students Individualized Education Plan (IEP). - 2) Case managers will include test preparation as part of their instruction for students with disabilities. - 3) Create and maintain a highly qualified transition team, including a job coach, to help students identify, prepare, and gain college and career opportunities after graduation or program completion. - 4) Review and revise state data reporting process for students with disabilities to ensure accurate data is being collected and provided to the state.
+1. ISTs and case managers will work with families to ensure that proper accommodations are provided in each student's Individualized Education Plan (IEP).

+2. Case managers will include test preparation as part of their instruction for students with disabilities.

+3. Create and maintain a highly qualified transition team, including a job coach, to help students identify, prepare, and gain college and career opportunities after graduation or program completion.

+4. Review and revise the state data reporting process for students with disabilities to ensure accurate data is being collected and provided to the state.